KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 }
 ```

+If the referenced node only provides one output socket, it is allowed to omit the "socket" property in the output socket reference.

 #### Variable References

-Variables that are defined in the behavior can be referenced in a parameter with the *Variable Reference* object literal
+Variables that are defined in the behavior can be referenced in a parameter with the *Variable Reference* object literal.
+- The Reference is an index into the `variables` array of the behavior
+- Only variables defined in the same behavior can be referenced

 ```json
 {